taliaglantz/SEI-Project-4/README.md

 <a name="overview"></a>
 ## Overview
 This project was my fourth and final project created during General Assembly’s Software Engineering Immersive Course, which I completed from September-December 2021.

-### Goal
+<strong>The goal</strong>: As a group, build a full-stack application with a React front-end and a Django back-end.
-Either solo or as a group, build a full-stack application with a React front-end and a Django back-end.
+TKG Fashion is an e-commerce website that allows users to browse through clothes from a range of sellers.
+Items can be filtered by certain categories and also displayed by random.
+If users are logged in, they are able to add items to their basket and also review items.

 ### Timeframe
 9 days

 ### Deployed link
 https://tkg-fashion-site.herokuapp.com/